Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 1. Tidy Your Nest

 A busy mind often fuels Sunday Scaries.
 One simple way to ease that mental noise is to give your brain small, manageable tasks it can control.
-This helps release dopamine – the feel-good hormone – while also clearing your space and your head.

 Think of those “itty bitty” tasks that constantly nag you during the week.
 For example, my Tupperware drawer seems to attack me every time I open it – tiny pots, jars, and containers raining down like chaos.
 But when I take the time on Sunday to tidy it, it feels like a love letter to my future self.
 When Monday-me opens the drawer, she exhales – one less thing on her plate.